Geodesics and flows in a Poissonian city: Making connections in the Poissonian city

+This establishes the desired result since we may apply the lower bound on mean excess path length to (a) the half of the geodesic running from $p^-$ to midway and (b) the other half running from midway to $p^+$. \end{pf}

-The results of this section justify the focus in the remainder of this paper on the semi-perimeter routes provided by \(\partial\mathcal{C}(p^-,p^+)\): while semi-perimeter routes do differ from geodesics nevertheless their use does not incur a great penalty; they are produced by a geometric algorithm which is certainly unsophisticated but on the other hand is explicit; and they are amenable to exact calculations.
+The results of this section justify the focus in the remainder of this paper on the semiperimeter routes provided by $\partial\mathcal{C}(p^-,p^+)$: while semiperimeter routes do differ from network geodesics, their use nevertheless does not incur a great penalty; they are produced by a geometric algorithm which is certainly unsophisticated, but, on the other hand, is explicit, and they are amenable to exact calculations.